Reframe Rethink Restore

 Reframe

-Reframe how alcohol is understood through psychological research, public health science, and a modern look at outdated social norms.
+Reframe how alcohol is understood through psychology, public health science, and a modern look at outdated social norms.

 Rethink

-Rethink how alcohol is taught and discussed by introducing spectrum-based awareness grounded in science, psychology, and common sense.
+Rethink how alcohol is taught and discussed by introducing spectrum-based awareness grounded in science, psychology, and informed choice.

 Restore